A model for a large investor trading at market indifference prices. II: Continuous-time case: Model

 \end{Question}

-\begin{Question} For any sequence of simple strategies $(Q^n)_{n\geq 1}$ converging in ucp to a predictable process $Q$, does the sequence $(X^n)_{n\geq 1}$ of their cash balance processes converge to a predictable process $X$ in ucp? \end{Question}
+\begin{Question} For every sequence of simple strategies $(Q^n)_{n\geq1}$ converging in $\ucp$ to a predictable process $Q$, does the sequence $(X^n)_{n\geq 1}$ of their cash balance processes converge to a predictable process $X$ in $\ucp$? \end{Question}

-Naturally, when we have an affirmative answer to Question~\ref{quest:2}, the process $X$ will define the cash balance process for the strategy $Q$.
-Note that a predictable process $Q$ can be approximated by simple processes as in \eqref{eq:16} if and only if it has LCRL (left-continuous with right limits) trajectories.
+Naturally, when we have an affirmative answer to Question~\ref{quest2}, the process $X$ should be called the cash balance process for the strategy $Q$.
+Note that a predictable process $Q$ can be approximated by simple processes as in (\ref{eq20}) if and only if it has LCRL (left-continuous with right limits) trajectories.

-The construction of cash balance processes $X$ and processes of Pareto allocations for general strategies $Q$ will be accomplished in Section~\ref{sec:strat-with-cont} and the answers to the Questions~\ref{quest:1} and~\ref{quest:2} will be given in Section~\ref{sec:appr-simple-strat} after a (rather long and technical) study of stochastic processes associated with Pareto optimal allocations in Section~\ref{sec:stoch-processes}.
+The construction of cash balance processes $X$ and processes of Pareto allocations for general strategies $Q$ will be accomplished in Section~\ref{secstrat-with-cont}, while the answers to Questions~\ref {quest1} and~\ref{quest2} will be given in Section~\ref{secappr-simple-strat}.
+These results rely on the parameterization of Pareto allocations in Section~\ref{secparam-pareto-alloc} and the properties of sample paths of the stochastic field of aggregate utilities established in \cite{BankKram13b} and recalled in Section~\ref{secstoch-proc-indir}.